-Everyone at St Nicholas CE VA Primary School who comes into contact with children and their families have a role to play in safeguarding children.
+Everyone at St Nicholas CE Primary School who meets children, and their families have a role to play in safeguarding children.
 School staff are particularly important in safeguarding and promoting the welfare of children as we are in a position to identify concerns early and provide help for children to prevent concerns from escalating.
-We will work with Children's Services, the police, health services and other relevant agencies to promote the welfare of children and protect them from harm.
+We will work with Children's services, the police, health services and other relevant agencies to promote the welfare of children for mark.